ryandavidrussell/higgs-dsi-lhc-prd/README.md

 - ATLAS ggF H → ZZ*

 This analysis does **not** claim discovery-level significance and is explicitly falsifiable with Run-3 data.
+## How to Cite

+If you use this code or analysis, please cite:

+R. D. Russell,
+“Discrete Scale Invariance in the Higgs Sector: A Multi-Channel Analysis of Phase-Coherent Modulation,”
+submitted to *Physical Review D* (2025).

+A BibTeX entry is provided in `manuscript/higgs_dsi.bib`.